A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 They have short, sparse coats and don’t do well in extreme weather conditions.

-The Pitbull Labrador mix is a social creature that thrives on companionship.
-They don’t like being alone for long periods and may become destructive if isolated.
+The Pitbull Labrador mixed-breed dog is a social creature that thrives on companionship.
+It doesn’t like being alone for long periods and may become destructive if isolated.

 But if you’re looking for a medium-sized, fun-loving friend to play with, look no further.